 They shall be housed with smooth bends, avoiding excessive bending or curvature or abrupt changes in direction, to provide as close as possible a straight through appearance that will least affect the cable installation tension.

 They shall be securely fastened to cable bearers with plastic cable ties.

-Note: Where no cable bearers are installed the Contractor shall install them as required in each location for their installation and report to Telstra InfraCo any existing non-conformance.
+Note: Where no cable bearers are installed, the contractor shall install them as required for their installation and report to Telstra InfraCo any existing non-conformance.